 Data loss prevention, or DLP, is an umbrella term that covers the strategies and techniques that businesses use to protect sensitive data.
 Email data loss prevention endeavors to stop data loss via email transmission.

 In addition to threats posed by malicious attachments and malware coming from outside sources, employees can blast sensitive data to external sources — whether intentionally or by accident — by simply clicking “send.”

-- Identify sensitive data
+- Identify and control sensitive data

 - Use email DLP software

 - Train employees on security protocols

 How can you protect what you haven’t identified?
 Conducting an inventory of your company’s sensitive data is the first step in setting a DLP plan into motion.
 While critical data varies from business to business, common types of data that you should inventory include:

 - Account numbers